matthewrossi/seapp/script/README.md

 Developers interested in taking advantage of our approach to improve the security of their apps are required to load the policy into their Android Pacakge (APK).
-A predefined directory, policy, at the root of the archive, is where the SEApp-aware package installer will be looking for the policy module.
+A predefined directory, `policy`, at the root of the archive, is where the SEApp-aware package installer will be looking for the policy module (see the Figure).

 <p align="center">
     <img src="https://user-images.githubusercontent.com/15113769/94331700-1393fc00-ffcf-11ea-8079-0950bb7a4163.png"
-        alt="SEApp policy structure" width="30%">
+        alt="SEApp policy structure" width="20%">
 </p>

-To automate the procedure required to modify the apk and enrich it with the SEApp policy module, we provide the [attach-policy-to-apk.py](attach-policy-to-apk.py) script.
+To make development easier we provide the [attach-policy-to-apk.py](attach-policy-to-apk.py) script, that loads the policy folder (i.e., the directory that stores the policy files) inside an apk, and signs it.

 ### Prerequisites

-Download the Android SDK Build Tools revision correspondant to the Android version you are targeting and add it to your path.
+Download the Android SDK Build Tools revision that matches the Android version you are targeting and add it to the `$PATH`.

 ### Usage